 < Unchanged parts are omitted >

-If a UE is provided pucch-ConfigurationListMulticast1 or pucch-ConfigurationListMulticast2 for PUCCH transmissions with a priority value, the UE transmits a PUCCH with the priority value according to pucch-ConfigurationListMulticast1 or pucch-ConfigurationListMulticast2 for each G-RNTI for multicast or G-CS-RNTI that the UE provides associated HARQ-ACK information according to the first HARQ-ACK reporting mode or the second HARQ-ACK reporting mode, respectively.
-For HARQ-ACK information associated only with the second HARQ-ACK reporting mode, when the UE is not provided moreThanOneNackOnlyMode and the UE provides the HARQ-ACK information according to the first HARQ-ACK reporting mode, the UE determines a PUCCH resource from pucch-ConfigMulticast1/pucch-ConfigurationListMulticast1, if provided; otherwise, the UE determines a PUCCH resource from pucch-Config/pucch-ConfigurationList.
+If a UE is provided pucch-ConfigurationListMulticast1 or pucch-ConfigurationListMulticast2 for PUCCH transmissions with a priority value, the UE transmits a PUCCH with the priority value according to pucch-ConfigurationListMulticast1 or pucch-ConfigurationListMulticast2 for each G-RNTI for multicast or G-CS-RNTI that the UE provides associated HARQ-ACK information according to the first HARQ-ACK reporting mode or the second HARQ-ACK reporting mode, respectively; otherwise, the UE determines a PUCCH resource from pucch-ConfigurationList as described in clause 9.2.3.
+For HARQ-ACK information associated only with the second HARQ-ACK reporting mode, when the UE is not provided moreThanOneNackOnlyMode and the UE provides the HARQ-ACK information according to the first HARQ-ACK reporting mode, the UE determines a PUCCH resource from pucch-ConfigMulticast1/pucch-ConfigurationListMulticast1, if provided; otherwise, the UE determines a PUCCH resource from pucch-Config/pucch-ConfigurationList as described in clause 9.2.3.

 < Unchanged parts are omitted >

-If a UE multiplexes in a PUCCH HARQ-ACK information of same priority associated with unicast DCI formats and with multicast DCI formats in a same PUCCH, the last DCI format that the UE uses to determine the PUCCH resource, as described in clause 9.2.3, is a last unicast DCI format.
+If a UE multiplexes in a PUCCH HARQ-ACK information of same priority associated with unicast DCI formats and with multicast DCI formats in a same PUCCH, the last DCI format that the UE uses to determine the PUCCH resource from pucch-Config/pucch-ConfigurationList, as described in clause 9.2.3, is a last unicast DCI format.

-If the UE multiplexes in a PUCCH only multicast HARQ-ACK information of same priority that is according to both the first and second HARQ-ACK reporting modes, the last DCI format that the UE uses to determine the PUCCH resource, as described in clause 9.2.3, is a last DCI format associated with multicast HARQ-ACK information that is according to the first HARQ-ACK reporting mode.
+If the UE multiplexes in a PUCCH only multicast HARQ-ACK information of same priority that is according to both the first and second HARQ-ACK reporting modes, the last DCI format that the UE uses to determine the PUCCH resource from pucch-ConfigMulticast1/pucch-ConfigurationListMulticast1, if provided, otherwise, from pucch-Config/pucch-ConfigurationList, as described in clause 9.2.3, is a last DCI format associated with multicast HARQ-ACK information that is according to the first HARQ-ACK reporting mode.

 If a UE multiplexes in a PUCCH only first HARQ-ACK information associated with multicast SPS PDSCH receptions and second HARQ-ACK information associated with multicast DCI formats and having same priority value as the first HARQ-ACK information, and both the first and second HARQ-ACK information are according to the first HARQ-ACK reporting mode, the UE determines the PUCCH resource based on the last multicast DCI format, as described in clause 9.2.3.